Children aged 1 to 4 need healthy snacks. It is a very important part of their diet. Healthy snacks give them energy, protein and other nutrients.

 - half wholemeal scone with spread

-- small bowl homemade or readymade soup
+- small bowl of homemade or ready-made soup

-Limit ‘treat' snacks
+Limit treat snacks

-Try not to use foods high in fat, sugar or salt as a reward or to comfort your child.
-These food are not good for your child's health.
-They can be linked to children being overweight.
+Try not to give foods high in fat, sugar or salt as a reward or to comfort your child.
+These foods are not good for your child's health.

 Foods high in fat, sugar or salt